smart-data-lake/getting-started/presentation/lecture_notes.md

 >
 > - **A** -> Data objects describe dependencies between data entities
-> - **B** -> If a pipeline results in two .CSV files as output (using the CSVFileDataObject type), it also must have two corresponding two input data objects.
+> - **B** -> If a pipeline results in two .CSV files as output (using the CSVFileDataObject type), it also must have two corresponding input data objects.
 > - **C** -> Data objects can have many transformers.
 > - **D** -> None of the possibilities are correct.